Preventative Ski Conditioning Exercises

 HOTEL HOW TO’S

 The gym may not be your jam and that is ok.
 There are plenty of proactive things you can do from the comfort of your own home/hotel room.
+10 minutes now can help you avoid a back or ACL injury when taking a tumble later in the day.
 Take some of that downtime before or after skiing to do some simple stretches or ski specific exercises without even leaving your hotel room.
 Some of our favorite examples from Back in Action include:

 AFTER YOU SKI